Eye on Cornwall Webcams around Cornwall

 Penzance Tourist Information

-Penzance Guide
+Penzance Guide and History

 An ancient market town with one of the mildest climates in Britain, perfect for the beautiful gardens that specialise in plants that cannot be grown in the open anywhere else in England.
 Trengwainton Garden is a wonderful example of this, and is one of the many National Trust properties in the Penzance area.